Logo: small map of Scotland

 13 November 1841: James Braid, the father of hypnotism, attends a demonstration of "mesmerism" that begins his interest in the subject.

-21 February 1842: The rail service between Glasgow and Edinburgh begins operation.
+21 February 1842: The Edinburgh and Glasgow Railway begins passenger services.

 26 October 1845: The death of collector and writer of songs and poems, Carolina Oliphant, Baroness Nairne.